FasterSpeeding/Yuyo/docs/usage/components.md

 on startup with `timeout=None` and sending the same component's rows per-exevution.

 Custom IDs have some special handling which allows you to track some metadata for a specific message's components.
-Custom IDs are split into two parts as `"{match}:{metadata}"` where the "match" part is what Yuyo will use to find the executor for a message's components and the "metadata" ([ComponentContext.id_metadata][yuyo.components.BaseContext.id_metadata]) part represents any developer added metadata for that specific component.
+They are split into two parts as `"{match}:{metadata}"`, where the "match" part is what Yuyo will use to find the executor for a message's components and the "metadata" ([ComponentContext.id_metadata][yuyo.components.BaseContext.id_metadata]) part represents any developer added metadata for that specific instance of the component.

-It should be noted that interactive components should be given constant custom IDs when using an action column statelessly and that Custom IDs can never be longer than 100 characters in total length.
+The `id_metadata` init argument lets you set the metadata for the static components in an action column while initiating it by passing a dict of match IDs/descriptor callback names to the metadata for each specified component.

+Custom IDs cannot be longer than 100 characters in total length and the match parts of the custom IDs in an executor have to be globally unique when registering it globally (i.e. without passing `message=`).

+!!! note
+    For stateless components like described/above to work properly the match part of custom IDs needs to stay the same between bot restarts.

+    The `as_` descriptors achieve this by generating a constant default ID from the path for the component's callback (which consists of the callback's name and the qualname of the class and the relevant modules).
+This does, however, mean that any changes to the function's name or the name of the class/modules it's in will change this generated custom ID leading to it no-longer match any previously declared message components.

+    However, the `add_` and `with_` (class)methods generate a random default whenever called and will have to be manually supplied a constant custom ID through the optional `custom_id` argument.
+The `as_` descriptors also have a `custom_id` argument which overrides the default path generated ID.

 ### Responding to Components